-Choices, choices, choices.
+[Updated May 2023] Choices, choices, choices.
 At first glance, the sheer variety of different safari destinations and options can be a bit overwhelming.
 Where should I go?
 Which country is best?
 Which game reserve is best?
 Where will I see the most wildlife?
 Where will I get the most bang for my buck?
 Should I contact a safari operator or just choose a lodge and book direct?
-In part 1 of this 2-part series, we will help you choose the right destination for your African safari.
+In part one of this two-part series, we will help you choose the right destination for your African safari.

 The Right Destination

 All safaris are not equal, and all safari destinations are not equal.
 Choosing the right location is important.
 Some safari destinations are great for a first time safari, others are better suited to a return visit, or for people with a particular interest.
 Things to consider include reserve size, average cost, game density and diversity, seasonality, accessibility and choice of lodging.

 Africa's biggest game reserves span millions of hectares.
 Think of the Greater Kruger National Park, the Okavango Delta and Moremi, the Serengeti and Masai Mara ecosystem, and famous national parks like Chobe National Park in Botswana, Hwange National Park in Zimbabwe, South Luangwa National Park in Zambia.
 These are all popular safari destinations, with good reason.
 But bigger is not always better.
 Tanzania's Selous Game Reserve is one of the largest unspoilt wilderness areas in Africa, but for a first-time safari, the game viewing can be disappointing here.
 And in these big reserves, it matters where you go.

 A smaller, fenced-in reserve can be an excellent choice, but you need to choose carefully.
 Some smaller reserves may be a bit artificial and need to be micro-managed due to their small size.
 In some cases, the lions might be confined to their own separate camp like a glorified zoo, and you might regularly encounter the boundary fence line during game drives.